-2. The ITF was established in 1999 to provide financial support for R&D projects that contribute to the promotion of innovation and technology upgrading in Hong Kong.
-There are five major funding programmes under the ITF, namely -

-- (a) ITSP to support R&D projects undertaken mainly by universities, R&D Centres and other designated local public research institutions: - (b) MRP to support universities funded by the University Grants Committee (UGC) to conduct theme-based midstream R&D projects in key technology areas; - (c) PRP to support collaborative R&D projects undertaken by universities, R&D Centres and other designated local public research institutions with private companies; - (d) General Support Programme (GSP) to support non-R&D projects that contribute to the upgrading and development of our industries and fostering an innovation and technology culture (e.g. conference, seminars, etc.); and
+- 2. The ITF was established in 1999 to provide financial support for R&D projects that contribute to the promotion of innovation and technology upgrading in Hong Kong.
+There are six major research funding programmes under the ITF, namely - (a) ITSP to support R&D projects undertaken by R&D Centres, universities and other designated local public research institutions; - (b) TCFS to support R&D projects undertaken by R&D Centres, universities and other designated local public research institutions that include an element of Guangdong/Hong Kong or Shenzhen/Hong Kong cooperation; - (c) MHKJFS to support R&D projects undertaken by R&D Centres, universities and other designed local public research institutions in Hong Kong with partners in various provinces in the Mainland; - (d) MRP to support universities funded by the University Grants Committee (UGC) to conduct theme-based midstream R&D projects in key technology areas; - (e) PRP to support collaborative R&D projects undertaken by R&D Centres, universities and other designated local public research institutions with private companies; and

-1 PRP was launched on 28 January 2019 by merging the collaborative stream of ITSP and the former University - Industry Collaboration Programme (UICP).

-- (e) Enterprise Support Scheme (ESS) to provide dollar-for-dollar matching fund for enterprises to undertake R&D projects on innovation and technology. - 3.
-There are separate guidelines promulgated on the IP arrangements for projects under the ESS and GSP.
-This Guide is only applicable to projects under the ITSP, MRP and the PRP.
+- (f) Enterprise Support Scheme (ESS) to provide dollar-for-dollar matching fund for enterprises to undertake R&D projects on innovation and technology. - 3.
+There are separate guidelines promulgated on the IP arrangements for projects under the ESS.
+This Guide is only applicable to projects under the ITSP, TCFS, MHKJFS, MRP and PRP.